neumino/neumino.github.io/movies.md

-### Finding &#39;Ohana
+### Penguin Bloom
-*Released on 2021-01-29, vote average 7*
+*Released on 2021-01-21, vote average 8*

-The film follows two Brooklyn siblings whose summer in a rural Oahu town takes an exciting turn when a journal pointing to long-lost treasure sets them on an adventure, leading them to reconnect with their Hawaiian heritage.
+When an unlikely ally enters the Bloom family&#39;s world in the form of an injured baby magpie they name Penguin, the bird’s arrival makes a profound difference in the struggling family’s life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/FTqLUEpWqEc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/q7eZEZHRrVg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>